 When the Trucking Industry’s Rules Are Violated, Accidents Are More Prone to Happen

 There are regulations defined by state and local governments that dictate the conditions in which commercial carriers are required to maintain their equipment and records, as well as the number of hours their drivers are allowed to operate.
 Trucks are also subject to height and weight limits, and in many cases, truck drivers must stick to certain routes to mitigate the risks associated with the loads they carry.
 For example, trucks carrying hazardous materials must take different routes from those that are carrying other materials.
 Truck drivers must also have a special license to carry hazardous cargo, and they are held to different standards than other truckers are.

-If the truck was carrying toxic chemicals or there was a fire involved in the crash, serious burn injuries can result that leave disfiguring scars and can lead to life-threatening infections.
+If the truck was carrying toxic chemicals or there was a fire involved in the crash, serious burn injuries can result, leaving disfiguring scars and can lead to life-threatening infections.
 The momentum and severity of a tractor-trailer accident also can cause injuries that partially or completely sever the spinal cord.
 Some spinal cord injuries are severe enough to cause permanent paralysis or death.
 Internal injuries from a truck accident can be incredibly severe.
-Being forcefully restrained by a seat belt, hitting the air bag and being thrown around the interior of the vehicle can cause painful injuries that require immediate medical care, and sometimes surgery.
-The most commonly injured internal organs include the lungs, liver and kidneys.
+Being forcefully restrained by a seatbelt, hitting the airbag, and being thrown around the interior of the vehicle can cause painful injuries that require immediate medical care, and sometimes surgery.
+The most commonly injured internal organs include the lungs, liver, and kidneys.
 Trauma to the abdomen can also cause spleen damage or damage to the pancreas.

 If You Have Been Involved in a Truck Accident, Get the Legal Help You Deserve!